 Smart Folders have been part of the Mac operating system since 2004, but many Mac users are totally unaware of what they are and how to use them.
-Simply stated, Smart Folders use the Spotlight search capability of macOS to automatically add files that fit search criteria that you create.
-The folders don’t actually contain the original files, but use aliases or pointers that link to the actual content.
+Simply stated, Smart Folders use the Spotlight search capability of macOS to automatically add files that fit the search criteria that you create.
+The folders don’t actually contain the original files but use aliases or pointers that link to the actual content.

 Smart Folders can be used for a lot of things.
 Just to name a handful of ideas, a Smart Folder can be set up to find: